 |Investment Year||Investment Value at the Beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)||Investment Value at the Beginning of the year (Rs.)||Withdrawal Amount (Rs.)||Year-end Value of Investment (Rs.)|

 Thus, Mr. A earns Rs.
-19,765 more than Mr. B over the same investment amount invested for the same number of years.
+19,765 more than Mr. B over the same investment amount invested for the same number of years, due to compounding.

 This is how the power of compounding helps you in multiplying your money in mutual funds.
 You can read about the top 5 mutual fund schemes for 2019 here.